print header

 • sore throat and cough

 In stage two of the illness, a rash develops - usually within 1-3 days (sometimes longer) after the fever starts.
 The rash usually starts on the face and then spreads to the rest of the body which can include the hands, feet, mouth, and genitals.
-Some people experience an atypical MPOX illness presentation starting with genital, perianal, or oral rash/lesion(s) which may start before other typical signs and symptoms of MPOX.
+Some people experience an atypical mpox illness presentation starting with genital, perianal, or oral rash/lesion(s) which may start before other typical signs and symptoms of mpox.

 The rash can last between 2-4 weeks and changes through different stages before finally forming a scab which later falls off.